Philip MacCann: Themes

-One explanatory phrase appearing on the cover of the first edition is "spiritual despair", which perhaps explains the ruthlessness and strangeness of Nature, its inappropriateness for human sensitivity and the ease with which evil is perpetrated even in intimate relationships (between dysfunctional lovers or with oppressive parents).
+One explanatory phrase on the cover of the first edition "spiritual despair", perhaps helps to explain the ruthlessness and strangeness of Nature, its inappropriateness for human sensitivity and the ease with which evil is perpetrated, even in intimate relationships (whether between dysfunctional lovers or oppressive parents).
 One hallmark of the style is how scenes are dramatized with cold detachment and without authorial comment, assisting the realism.
-A recurring motif in these and later stories highlights the plight of a very young couple struggling to cope with pregnancy.
+A recurring motif in these and later stories highlights the struggle of a very young couple coping with pregnancy.
 The vision shares with some American Catholic literature and some strands of Feminism a brutal vision of male sexuality.
 Other themes include: sexual rage, violence, frustration and taboos; poverty, prostitution and abuse; psychedelia; transcendentalism, magic and the occult.